 Spectator Sports: Thoughts on New Spectator Facilities

-Recently I attended the national water polo championship at UC Berkeley’s Spieker Aquatics Center.
+I attended the national water polo championships at UC Berkeley’s Spieker Aquatics Center in 2011 and at Stanford’s Avery Aquatic Center in 2013.
 I like to see how colleges and universities are actually using their facilities and managing big events, because it helps feed our design thinking.
-And watching a big water polo event like this is particularly revealing, because very few swim facilities in the country are designed to host large-scale national events.
+And watching big water polo events like these are particularly revealing, because very few swim facilities in the country are designed to host large-scale national events.

 Spieker Aquatics, which opened in 2009 and was part of the historic Harmon Gymnasium and Swimming Pool complex, has seating for 800 people, with room to accommodate an additional 1,700 temporary seats.
 I’ve been there before to attend dual meets, in which two teams compete against each other, and see practice sessions, but nothing like the national championship.
 Spieker is primarily a venue for training and is not designed for large numbers of spectators.

 Mike Huff, the assistant athletics director for facilities management, and his team at Cal were able to transform this facility into a spectator venue within a handful of days.
 They trucked in seating for an additional thousand spectators and created comfortable places for event officials, press, and concessions.
 The transformation felt seamless and looked natural.
 I was reminded how much the event makes the venue, rather than the other way around.